adminProyectosEnergia/highchart-timeseries-csv/README.md

 This code is based on the highcharts general documentation available at: highcharts.com

-The data used come from the website World Population Growth
+The data used was extracted from the National Centers for Environmental Information website (https://www.ncdc.noaa.gov/).

 An asynchronous HTTP (Ajax) request is used to read the contents of the CSV file.